Skip to main content

 Measure the Impact of Your Brand Promise through Social Listening

-Determining whether your brand promise has the desired effect and how your customers respond is important.
-“You can measure the impact of your brand promise on customer lifetime value and churn rates by monitoring how customers are talking about you on social media,” Yang suggests.
+Determining whether your brand promise has the desired effect and how your customers respond is important There are various social media management apps you can use for this.
+As Yang suggests, “You can measure the impact of your brand promise on customer lifetime value and churn rates by monitoring how customers are talking about you on social media."

 He continues, “If they're talking about how you've helped them in a way that aligns with your brand promise, then you're doing well!
 You can also see if there are any gaps in how your brand promise resonates with customers, or if your organization doesn’t meet their expectations.”